Gesler16/trebonsko_public/README.md

 # Github Repository Metadata

 This is the code and data for the manuscript titled "Temporal variation in habitat quality shapes the distribution-abundance relationship in waterbirds at the landscape scale".
+This work is licensed under CC BY-NC 4.0

 ### Instructions:
 - To replicate the analyses, open the .Rproj file in R studio.